Yegiyan/Rabbit-Terminal-Theme-for-Visual-Studio/README.md

 # Prerequisites

-This theme has only been tested on Visual Studio 2017 though it mostly works for 2019.
+A color theme inspired by Bisqwit's text editor.
+This has only been tested on Visual Studio 2017 though it mostly works for 2019.

 To install this theme, you first need to install the Color Theme Editor: